 Where are we going next?

 We’re thinking Colorado for March.
-We heard that there are some sweet alpine multi-pitch routes in the Rocky Mountain National Park, classic trad lines in Eldorado Canyon, and craft beers in Boulder.
+We heard that there are some sweet alpine multi-pitch routes in the Rocky Mountain National Park, classic trad lines in Eldorado Canyon, and craft beers and beautiful people in Boulder.

 Maybe along with awesome climbing, we’ll also learn the secret of why climbers hailing from Colorado is this bunch of fearless, hardcore, you-call-this-runouts, sufferfest lovers.
 Maybe there’s something about those 300 days of sunshine?